Skip to main content

 You will then attend one 90 minute MsTeams training session and meet your team (there is a choice of morning, afternoon or evening) a few weeks before the day.

-You will be sent a link and sign up to the free Volunteer SLACK app so that venue details can be communicated to you and other Graduation Stall Volunteers.
+You will be sent a link and sign up to the free Volunteer SLACK app so that venue details can be communicated to you and Graduation Stall Volunteers.

 Only trained and onboarded Coordinators and Volunteers are selected for the venue’s Graduation Stall team.